hrodrig/freqhub/README.md

 Set `POLLING_ENABLED=false` to disable it if you prefer on-demand caching only.

 **Rate Limiting**: Protects Freqtrade APIs from being overwhelmed by too many requests.
 Each bot has its own rate limit counter (default: 60 requests per 60 seconds).
 When the limit is exceeded, requests return HTTP 429 with `Retry-After` header.
 All responses include `X-RateLimit-*` headers for monitoring.
 The service uses Valkey for distributed rate limiting (with in-memory fallback).

+**Important**: The polling service does NOT count towards rate limits, as it's an internal service that keeps the cache fresh.
+Only frontend requests (via API routes) are rate-limited.
 Set `RATE_LIMIT_ENABLED=false` to disable it.

 ### Frontend Setup